Going to Medical School in St. Maarten

 Recreation and Other Activities

-With 37 beaches on St. Maarten, there is a beach for every square mile on the island.
+Students can also relax on one of the many beautiful beaches on the island.
 Some of the more popular beaches for medical school students and their families include Sunset Beach, Mullet Bay Beach, and Orient Beach, which are popular destinations for snorkeling, jet skiing, kite surfing, wind surfing, and parasailing.
 St. Maarten also features movie theaters, golf, and mini-golf.

 Enjoy Cuisine from Around the World

-With more than 400 restaurants on the island, you could eat out every day of the year and never dine at the same place twice.
+With a wide variety of restaurants on the island, you could eat out every day of the year and never dine at the same place twice.
 In fact, with cuisine offerings that include first class French fare, Italian, Tex-Mex, Thai, Vietnamese, Indian, Japanese, Chinese, as well as local BBQ ribs and chicken, St. Maarten features the widest array of cuisine and prices of any other island in the world.

 More information about St. Maarten and the Island